 We’ve mentioned cash balance pension plans a few times on this blog.
-The Pew Research Center and the Arnold Foundation have been actively pushing cash balance plans in Kansas, Kentucky, Alabama, and Virginia.
+Pew’s Public Sector Retirement Systems project and the Arnold Foundation have been actively pushing cash balance plans in Kansas, Kentucky, Alabama, and Virginia.
 They tout cash balance plans as a solution to the problem of pension underfunding, as some magic combination of defined benefit pension plans and defined contribution 401(k)-style plans.
 In reality, cash balance plans are a failure for public employees and taxpayers.

 Traditional defined benefit pension plans calculate the pension benefits that an employee earns using a formula: